 • Leveraging the expertise of third parties to take advantage of timely updates, technical advice, targeted training, and best practice solutions.

-• Feeding each update into an iterative process of impact assessment (see Gap Analysis article)
+• Feeding each update into an iterative process of their gap and impact assessments (see Gap Analysis article)

-At the same time, OEs must continue to comply with national AML/CFT laws and adhere to established EBA Guidelines, which remain valid until replaced.
-Finally, OEs should keep a watching brief on AMLA’s other activities as it prepares for direct supervision of 40 leading financial institutions, establishes an EU-wide network of AML collaboration, and creates a new risk analysis framework and data infrastructure.
+At the same time, OEs must continue to comply with national AML/CFT laws and adhere to established EBA guidelines, which remain valid until replaced.
+Finally, OEs should keep a watching brief on AMLA’s other activities as it prepares for direct supervision of 40 groups of financial and institutions, as well crypto-asset services providers, establishes an approach to EU-wide oversight (indirect supervision), and creates a new risk analysis framework and data infrastructure to effectuate the risk-based supervisory approach.

 2026 will be a critical year for the evolution of the AML/CFT Single Rulebook.
 Staying on top of this process will be vital to managing the new regime’s arrival efficiently and effectively.